NIO ET7 review: Can the luxury sedan convince in everyday life?

 The ET7, or rather all NIO vehicles, were designed in Munich by a former BMW chief designer and his team.
 You wouldn't notice this at first glance.
 Viewed from the front, the design is unique.
 From the rear you have a conventional continuous light bar as well as dynamic turn signals.
 But these are also present dynamically in the daytime running lights at the front.
 NIO calls this headlight design "Double Dash".
 It is already clear that this is a marketing term, but it still looks unique, especially at night.

-The sensors from the NIO Aquila system are located very prominently on the front part of the roof.
-This is what NIO calls their range of sensors.
+The sensors from the NIO Aquila system are prominently mounted on the front part of the roof.
+This is what NIO calls their sensor range.
 Every new NIO is equipped with a total of 33 sensors and cameras.
-Autonomous driving is certainly not a thing in the future Problem more.
-They rely on high-resolution camera sensors from Sony with 8MP image resolution.
-Which is considered very high resolution in the automotive sector.
+This means that autonomous driving will certainly no longer be a problem in the future.
+They use high-resolution camera sensors from Sony with 8MP image resolution.
+This is considered very high resolution in the automotive sector.

 The so-called "Watchtower" is enthroned in the middle and contains the LiDAR sensor.
 A laser-based detection system that can detect obstacles or other objects up to 500 meters away.
 More on that later.